-What is a TMJ Dysfunction or Disorder?
+What is TMJ dysfunction or disorder?

 TMJ stands for “temporomandibular joint”.
-Each person has two of these joints located just below the ears, near the lower jawbone.
+Each person has two of these joints located just below the ears, near the lower jawbone (mandible).
 The joints connect the lower jaw to the temporal bone of the skull.

 Why does TMJ disorder cause jaw pain while yawning or chewing?

-The medical community attributes many causes to this disorder.
+The medical community attributes many causes of this disorder.
 Some TMJ disorders may be caused by traumatic injury to the face or joints, bruxism, stress, or arthritis.
-It is trauma or damage to the joints that will cause jaw pain while yawning.
+Trauma or damage to the joints causes jaw pain while yawning.

 Symptoms of TMJ Disorder